wso2/docs-mi/en/docs/learn/integration-tutorials/service-catalog-tutorial.md

 <a href="{{base_path}}/assets/img/integrate/tutorials/service-catalog/api-led-integration-components.png"><img src="{{base_path}}/assets/img/integrate/tutorials/service-catalog/api-led-integration-components.png" alt="exposing integration service as a managed api"></a>

-1. An **Integration Developer** creates the service using WSO2 Integration Studio and deploys it in the Micro Integrator runtime.
+1. An **Integration Developer** creates the service using Micro Integrator Extension for Visual Studio Code (MI for VS Code) and deploys it in the Micro Integrator runtime.

     !!!
 Note
         The integration service is designed to communicate with a back-end service (representing a Hospital) and get details of available doctors for various specializations.